awayawm/event-ticket-sales/README.md

 * fix qr code or figure out how to reliably scan it
 * interceptor requires session.loggedIn to be true for admin pages
 * login page
+* remove seconds from all visible datetimes
+* dynamic titles from config